Liars and Outliers:

 You can order signed copies for $26 shipped to U.S. addresses, $42 to addresses in Canada, and $45 to the rest of the world.
 (Yes, buying the book from an online bookstore is cheaper -- and you can always find me at a conference and ask me to sign it.)

-More signed books for sale: Beyond Fear - Cryptography Engineering - Secrets & Lies - Schneier on Security
+More signed books for sale: Carry On - Beyond Fear - Cryptography Engineering - Secrets & Lies - Schneier on Security

 up to Books